NeoLShen/Code-for-phase-simulation-and-HMM-analysis/README.md

 The HMM analysis folder contains 7 scripts.
 The imported data should contains the information of x and y coordinates as "Xm" and "Ym", and information of frame number as "Frame".
 All three variables should be a vector.

-"2Phase2StateProc.m" was used for automatically determining the optimized search range in condensed phase and dilute phase, and generate trajectory information that contains [X coordinates, Y coordinates, Frame number, Phase label, Displacement, Mean squared displacement] in variable 'Trajsio'.
+"TwoPhaseTwoStateProc.m" was used for automatically determining the optimized search range in condensed phase and dilute phase, and generate trajectory information that contains [X coordinates, Y coordinates, Frame number, Phase label, Displacement, Mean squared displacement] in variable 'Trajsio'.

-The "CreateMask.m" was quoted in "2Phase2StateProc.m" first to process the imported data and generate a condensed phase mask based on local density.
+The "CreateMask.m" was quoted in "TwoPhaseTwoStateProc.m" first to process the imported data and generate a condensed phase mask based on local density.

-"trajasin.m" and "trajasinout.m" were quoted in "2Phase2StateProc.m" to process sepcifically condensed phase trajectories in default settings and all trajectories in both condensed and dilute phase region simultaneously.
+"trajasin.m" and "trajasinout.m" were quoted in "TwoPhaseTwoStateProc.m" to process sepcifically condensed phase trajectories in default settings and all trajectories in both condensed and dilute phase region simultaneously.

-"paraest.m" was quoted in "2Phase2StateProc.m", and was used for performing HMM analysis on selected trajectories.
+"paraest.m" was quoted in "TwoPhaseTwoStateProc.m", and was used for performing HMM analysis on selected trajectories.

 The Phase simulation folder contains 3 scripts.